YuanchenBei/CPDG/readme.md

 We have also provided the preprocessed data files in the Google Cloud Drive, you can obtain them by the following link: https://drive.google.com/drive/folders/12yhG061oZVG4RzMMuhsplFO2Xe74aKKG

-The preprocessed data example is as follow:
+The preprocessed data example is as follows:

 ![image](data_example.jpg)